-General and Administrative expenses are projected to increase in 2024 because of the addition of new corporate-level positions, a reclassification of how certain travel expenses are accounted for, and an increase in general communications.
-With the addition of the Illinois program to the allocation formula, the Rhode Island program's share of the General and Administrative costs will decrease in 2025 and gradually increase.
+The General and Administrative line item increased in 2024 because of the addition of new corporate-level positions, a reclassification of how certain travel expenses are accounted for, and an increase in general communications.
+With the addition of the Illinois program to the allocation formula, the state program's share of the General and Administrative costs will decrease in 2025 and gradually increase.